wp-plugins/w4-post-list/readme.txt

 * meta value
 * or random

-Enable pagination for your list.
-There three type of pagination -
+= Multi-Page Pagination by =
 * Next / Previous links
 * Numeric navigation flat - Ex: 1, 2, 3.
 * Numeric navigation showing in unordered list.

-Ajax can be enabled for pagination to avoid page-loading.

-The next thing is Template.
-And that's the Prime Feature of this plugin.
-Template can be designed using Shortcodes and HTML codes.
+* Enable/Disable pagination by ajax

+= Creating Template =
+Templates are designed using Shortcodes.
 You can create a simple list just showing post title and linked to the post page, or you can display complex list using any of the information relating to post.
-Some of these are -
+Some of the available shortcodes are -

 * post thumbnail
 * post categories